 Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Bonnethead sharks are the smallest of the 10 hammerhead shark species.
-The head shape of these sharks is unique among hammerhead species.
+The head shape of these sharks is unique among the species.
 Unlike most species that have straight heads with notched edges, those of bonnetheads are smooth and rounded between the eyes.
 These sharks are highly migratory.
 Although, they are common, coastal inshore sharks, only one unprovoked attack on a human has been recorded.

 At the Aquarium